13. Pathology of Blood and Urine: A Complete Guide to Clinical Diagnosis

 Clinical Significance of RBC Abnormalities

-• Help diagnose types of anemia.
+• Help diagnose types of anaemia.

 • Indicate nutritional deficiencies (iron, B12, folate).